 Adopted by the ski industry in 2000, Sustainable Slopes provides an overarching framework for ski areas on sustainability and enhanced environmental performance.
 Sustainable Slopes has two key parts - The Pledge for ski areas and the Skier Sustainability Code.

 Sustainable Slopes Grant Program

 Launched in 2009, the grant program provides cash and in-kind funding to support sustainability projects at NSAA member ski areas.
-To date, $561,000 in cash and in-kind funding has been awarded to ski areas seeking to reduce their footprint and increase their environmental stewardship.
+Through 2019, $561,000 in cash and in-kind funding has been awarded to ski areas seeking to reduce their footprint and increase their environmental stewardship.

-Thanks to our sponsor HKD Snowmakers for providing equipment to ski areas to make their snowmaking programs more efficient and sustainable.
+Thank you to Charles Santry and the team at HKD Snowmakers for their sustainability leadership, providing equipment to ski areas to make their snowmaking programs more efficient and sustainable.